Spanish Minor & Certificate

 WHY STUDY SPANISH?

-The Drexel Minor in Spanish develops language competence and cultural sensitivity.
+The Minor and Intermediate Proficiency Certificate in Spanish at Drexel both develop language competence and cultural sensitivity.
 The Spanish program takes a communicative and culture-based approach to learning and provides students with access to a world of opportunities, including international study abroad programs and co-op placements.
 Spanish is an official language of 21 countries, with almost 500 million native speakers, with 40 million people for whom it is the first (native) language in the US alone.

 Fluently speaking a second language facilitates travel and significantly increases employment opportunities in the United States and abroad.
 According to the Census Bureau, the Spanish-speaking population in the United States will reach 132.8 million by 2050.
 This will make the United States the largest Spanish-speaking country in the world.